 3. Descriptive Comparisons of Additional Secondary Endpoints - To perform descriptive comparisons of additional secondary outcome endpoints, including overall survival, objective tumor response, prognostic factor analysis and quality of life.

 4. Toxicity - To determine the toxicity of the treatment in each arm and perform descriptive comparisons.

 5. Neurocognitive and Quality of Life (QOL) Effects - To determine the neurocognitive and QOL effects in patients treated on this protocol and correlate these results with outcome endpoints.

 6. Banking of Biospecimens and Neuroimaging Studies - To store blood products (i.e., plasma, DNA and buffy coat), tumor tissue and MRI/CT images for future scientific investigations.

 After completion of study treatment, patients are followed every 12 weeks for 1 year, then every 4 months for 2 years and then every 6 months until progressive disease or until the end of study participation.

 Pre-Registration Inclusion Criteria:

-Central Pathology Review Submission: This review is mandatory prior to registration to confirm eligibility.
-Patients must be willing to submit tissue samples for mandatory central pathology review submission and deletion status determination.
-It should be initiated as soon after surgery as possible.
+* This review is mandatory prior to registration to confirm eligibility; patients must be willing to submit tissue samples for mandatory central pathology review submission; it should be initiated as soon after surgery as possible

 Registration Inclusion Criteria: